Search results for

 Description

-The media mogul William Randolph Hearst (San Francisco, California, 1863-Beverly Hills, Los Angeles, California, 1951) was one of the greatest collectors of the 20th century.
-The son of George Hearst and Phoebe Apperson Hearst, he received his passion for art and collecting from his mother, whom he accompanied from an early age during his travels in Europe, while his father, an American businessman and senator, bequeathed him a substantial fortune that allowed him to increase his investments in art and antiques at an extraordinary rate, especially during the 1920s.
-But the fact is that by the time W. R. Hearst received his father's inheritance, he had already been dominating the world of American media for years and had built up a substantial fortune.
-The key to his success was a very personal vision of the publishing business based on sensationalism, which is why, from a modest local newspaper, The San Francisco Examiner, he ended up forging a business complex made up of media outlets in various states of the union.
+The communication magnate William Randolph Hearst (San Francisco, California, 1863-Beverly Hills, Los Angeles, California, 1951), was one of the greatest collectors of the 20th century.
+The son of George Hearst and Phoebe Apperson Hearst, he received from his mother, whom he accompanied from an early age during his travels through Europe, his passion for art and collecting, while his father, an American businessman and senator, bequeathed him an important fortune that allowed him to increase his investments in art and antiques at an extraordinary rate, especially during the 1920s.
+But the truth is that when W. R. Hearst received his father's inheritance, he had already been dominating the world of communication in the United States for years, thanks to which he had amassed an important fortune.
+The key to his success was a very personal vision of the publishing business based on sensationalism, which is why, starting with a modest local newspaper, The San Francisco Examiner, he ended up forging a business complex made up of media outlets spread throughout various states of the union.

-His role in the war in Cuba was fundamental, thanks to the headlines in his newspapers, such as the Morning Journal, whose newspaper published the image of the sinking of the Maine, accompanied by a sensationalist discourse that ended up triggering the war between the USA and Spain.
-At the same time, Hearst liked Spanish culture, as evidenced by the large number of works of art that he acquired in Spain and which formed part of his enormous collection, now dispersed in numerous museums and institutions.
-He even built a mansion, one of the few of his property that has survived practically intact to the present day, on the Cuesta Encantada ranch in San Simeon, California, with a distinctly Spanish feel; a residential complex designed by the architect Julia Morgan, which is still today one of the most representative architectural ensembles of the Spanish Colonial Revival Style in the USA.
-Among the artistic treasures he acquired from Spain were: the monastery of Sacramenia (Segovia), the monastery of Óvila (Guadalajara), the grille of the cathedral of Valladolid, an extraordinary volume of ceilings from the 14th, 15th and 16th centuries, a large collection of Manises-style gilded ceramics, as well as furniture, tapestries, paintings, sculptures, forged pieces, notable works of goldsmithing...
+His role in the war in Cuba was fundamental, thanks to the headlines provided by his newspapers, such as the Morning Journal, whose newspaper published the image of the sinking of the Maine, accompanied by a sensationalist discourse that ended up triggering the war between the U.S. and Spain.
+At the same time, Hearst liked Spanish culture, as evidenced by the large number of works of art that he acquired in Spain and which formed part of his huge collection, currently dispersed in numerous museums and institutions.
+He even built a mansion, one of the few of his property that has reached our days practically intact, in the ranch La Cuesta Encantada, in San Simeon, California, with a clear Spanish air; a residential complex designed by the architect Julia Morgan, which is still today one of the most representative architectural ensembles of the Spanish Colonial Revival Style in the U.S.A., nowadays this Hearst estate is known as Hearst Castle.
+Among the artistic treasures he acquired from Spain are: the monastery of Sacramenia (Segovia), the monastery of Óvila (Guadalajara), thegrille of the cathedral of Valladolid, an extraordinary volume of ceilings from the XIV, XV and XVI centuries, a large collection of Manises style gilded ceramics, as well as furniture, tapestries, paintings, sculptures, forge pieces, remarkable works of goldsmithing...
 To tell the truth, everything and in large quantities, after all, excess was one of its hallmarks, as Orson Welles revealed very well in the alter ego he created of W. R. Hearst for the big screen in his film Citizen Kane (RKO, 1941) (Merino de Cáceres, J. M. and Martínez Ruiz, M. J., 2012).

 Bibliography